Kong/public-shared-actions/pr-previews/README.md

 # PR preview actions

-Set of action for deal with PR previews and PR preview consumptions.
+Set of action for deal with PR previews of NPM packages and  consumption of those PR previews.

 ## Action implemented